David Flitcroft: Mansfield Town

 Flitcroft was appointed as Mansfield Town manager on 1 March 2018, following the resignation of Steve Evans.
 Flitcroft presided over a poor run of form with the "Stags" picking up just three points from his first seven games in charge.
-The team failed to win a home game at Field Mill in what remained of the 2017–18 season, and though they did go unbeaten in their final five matches home and away they finished three points outside the League Two play-offs in eighth-place.
+The team failed to win a home game at Field Mill in what remained of the 2017–18 season.
+Though they did go unbeaten in their final five matches home and away they finished three points outside the League Two play-offs in eighth-place.
 At the end of the season, amidst pressure from fans, Flitcroft promised to build a "promotion winning squad".

 Eight players departed, whilst Flitcroft brought in defender Matt Preston and midfielder Neal Bishop on free transfers, whilst spending undisclosed fees to bring in attackers Otis Khan and Craig Davies.
 The most crucial signing proved to be a loanee however, as Nottingham Forest's Tyler Walker would finish as top-scorer with 26 goals in all competitions.
 Mansfield went on to finish in fourth-place, winning praise for their entertaining football whilst also keeping 18 clean sheets.
 Flitcroft was sacked on 14 May 2019, two days after Mansfield lost a penalty shoot-out to Newport County in the play-off semi-finals.